 In 2019, things went downhill for Pfizer when the FDA cracked down on the safety of Xeljanz.
-The pushback came in February when the FDA published results from a clinical study that found a link between tofacitnib usage and an increased risk of blood clots in the lungs, known as pulmonary embolisms, and overall death in patients.
+The pushback came in February when the FDA published results from a clinical study that found a link between tofacitnib usage and potentially fatal side effects like increased risk of blood clots in the lungs (pulmonary embolism).

 Back in 2012 when the FDA first approved Xeljanz for the public market, they also required a clinical trial to study the risk of heart-related events, cancer, and opportunistic infections for the 5mg and 11mg doses.
 They compared the treatment and risk factors of Xeljanz to another popular inhibitor drug that is often sold under the brand names of Humira, Remicade, and Enbrel.